taronsarkisyan/cvmaker-sdk/README.md

 ## 🚀 About
 **CvMaker SDK** - provides a convenient interface for interacting with the [CvMaker](https://cv.arnelify.com|CvMaker) API

-> IMPORTANT: The project has moved to a different repository.
-This repository is deprecated.
+> IMPORTANT: This repository is deprecated.
+The project has moved to <a href="https://github.com/arnelify/arnelify-sdk">arnelify-sdk</a>.
-> If you want to receive new updates, use <a href="https://github.com/arnelify/arnelify-sdk">arnelify-sdk</a>.

 ## ⚙️ Before install